 - I’m from a country registered on the OECD list – is that sufficient for a scholarship being granted ?

 - Clearly not.
-Firstly, scholarships are not reserved for participants from developing countries although such applicants may be preferred given equal qualification.
+Firstly, scholarships are not strictly reserved for participants from developing countries although such applicants may be preferred given equal qualification.
+Only in exceptional cases can scholarships be granted to nationals of developed countries.
 Secondly, the OECD listing is only one requirement to determine rating, the other being personal need for financial assistance, which is to be certified within the application.
 The Foundation reserves the right to request evidence of your inability to cover the Course Fee and other expenses.
 This is especially likely if you are employed.
 If in doubt, ask us beforehand; of course, such delicate matters are treated confidentially.
 This is certainly better than being summarily dismissed due to doubtful financial needs.

 - I’m of a nationality eligible for scholarship preference but work / study outside my home country; does that jeopardise grant of a scholarship ?